-Cristina Jimenez is a senior partner and global head of RHR’s Culture of Belonging services, a set of organizational solutions focused on solving some of the most challenging interpersonal and leadership challenges in the culture.
+Cristina Jimenez is a senior partner and head of RHR’s Culture of Belonging services, a set of organizational solutions focused on solving some of the most challenging interpersonal and leadership challenges in the culture.
 She spends a great deal of her time advising C-suite leaders on how to scale and transform their organizations, build high-performing teams, and create cultures where innovation and agility thrive.
-Cristina also possesses an expert ability to guide leaders through challenging political and business-oriented situations.
-She is pragmatic and performance oriented, and she believes a human-centric leadership approach is an enabler to business results and performance.
+Cristina also possesses an expert ability to guide leaders through challenging business transformations and identify the talent obstacles getting in the way of success.
+She is pragmatic and commercial, and she believes a balance between human centricity and performance-focused leadership style is the enabler to business results.

 Prior to RHR, Cristina spent almost 20 years leading talent-management and organizational-effectiveness functions.
 She worked in partnership with top executives to create a purpose-driven culture that maximizes the performance and potential of employees.
 As a human resources executive, she focused on helping boards and C-suite executives make crucial talent and organizational decisions that facilitated results, ensured stability in talent pipelines, and minimized talent-based risks.